 The room itself was painted a drab brownish color which was an odd choice for a ‘joyful party room’.

-I’m pretty sure the decorator of the bowling alley was terribly depressed because of a failed marriage or something by the time she reached the party room and simply said, “Fuck it, paint it brown because all the little shits will throw cake and crap around and it will stain the fu*king walls anyway!
-If it’s already brown you won’t have to repaint it every f*cking year because your damn husband can’t clean up after himself and never wipes up anything he spills on the damn floor or counter or walls or any f*cking place!”
+I’m pretty sure the decorator of the bowling alley was terribly depressed because of a failed marriage or something by the time she reached the party room and simply said, “Screw it, paint it brown because all they will throw cake and crap around and stain the damn walls anyway!
+If it’s already brown you won’t have to repaint it every year because your damn husband can’t clean up after himself and never wipes up anything he spills on the damn floor or counter or walls or any damn place!”

 So this is why the walls are brown.